-Being a mom brings tons of emotions, but having a child with special needs adds another layer of complexity to the job of being a mom.
+Being a mom brings tons of emotions, but having a child with special needs adds another layer of complexity to the job.
 And, often, these mothers expect so much of themselves thereby adding even more pressure to their lives.
 Here are 3 emotions it is okay for moms of children with special needs to feel.

-Motherhood can be exhausting; motherhood with a special needs child is doubly so.
+Motherhood can be exhausting; motherhood with a child with special needs is doubly so.
 Children with physical needs require more physical output from you, whether it’s helping them with mobility and giving them extra physical care, or driving them to medical and therapy appointments.
 Children with mental and emotional challenges can drain your mental and emotional reserves as well.
 So, allow yourself to be tired.
 Even if you feel like you don’t have the time cushion to do that, taking care of yourself will benefit you and your child.

 Parenting a child with special needs compared to parenting a typical child is like comparing a ride on the scariest roller coaster ever built with a kiddie roller coaster.
 They both have ups and downs, but beyond that, there’s no comparison.
 You’re dealing with things other moms aren’t—fighting insurance companies, trying to help your child fit in with his peers, and processing the stops and starts of your child’s progress.
 When you do feel low, which is okay, the key is having a plan to get back up again.
 Have at least one person you can call in a pinch.
 Reach out, no matter how difficult it is.